charmcity-code/business-card-ocr/README.md

 ## Installation

-Fork or clone this repo and then open index.html.
+Fork or clone this repo and then open index.html in a browser.

 ## Usage